 If your garage door opener doesn’t work in winter, it may be something as simple as a dead remote battery.
 But sometimes, the problem is more serious than that.
 In the case of a broken motor or severely warped metal, it’s in your best interest to call a professional.

 Quality Overhead Door has your back.
-We service all makes and models of garage door, and we do it with top-notch customer service throughout the Toledo and Southeast Michigan area.
+We service all makes and models of garage doors, and we do it with top-notch customer service throughout the Toledo and Southeast Michigan area.
 To have your garage door inspected and repaired, schedule an appointment today, and we’ll see that your garage door is restored to working order in no time.
 Get in touch with us today for more information!